 Not wanting a relationship is not a bad thing.

 But not wanting a relationship and SAYING YOU THAT YOU DO is something completely different.
-So if he's said it before, you should respect it.
+So if he's said it before, you should respect this.

 REASON 6: You're Not Ready For Him To Commit...